TIY-LR-FEE-2015-June/book/resources/sails-intro.md

 * `create` - Available via a `POST` request to the root of your resource `/users/` - This will create a record using either form data or JSON input and return the created record with `id` and timestamps
 * `update` - Available via a `PUT` request with an id after the resource root `/users/:id` - Updates the attributes for an existing record with a matching `id` from the URL.
 * `destroy` - Available via a `DELETE` request with an id after the resource root `/users/:id` - Destroys a record with a matching `id` from the database.

+If you want to override the default behavior of any of these actions, just create a function named with the action you want to override.
+For instance if you don't want to allow the API to delete users you could make your `UserController.js` look like:

+    export.default = {
+        destroy: function(req, res) {
+            res.jsonx('uh uh uh you didn't say the magic word');
+        }
+    }

+Now whenever you try to delete a user via the API, the user won't be deleted and you should see the response `uh uh uh you didn't say the magic word`.